YinJC/uk-tex-faq/FAQ-chngmargonfly.md

----
-layout: page
-title: Changing margins ''on the fly''
+# Changing margins ''on the fly''
----

 One of the surprises characteristic of TeX use is that you cannot change the width or height of the text within the document, simply by